Biblical inerrancy: Present-day Catholic teaching

 In the last hundred years we have moved from an understanding wherein inspiration guaranteed that the Bible was totally inerrant to an understanding wherein inerrancy is limited to the Bible's teaching of "that truth which God wanted put into the sacred writings for the sake of our salvation."
 In this long journey of thought the concept of inerrancy was not rejected but was seriously modified to fit the evidence of biblical criticism which showed that the Bible was not inerrant in questions of science, of history, and even of time-conditioned religious beliefs.

 Similarly, Scripture scholar R. A. F. MacKenzie, in his commentary on Dei verbum, said:

 The Bible was not written in order to teach the natural sciences, nor to give information on merely political history.
 It treats of these (and all other subjects) only insofar as they are involved in matters concerning salvation.
 It is only in this respect that the veracity of God and the inerrancy of the inspired writers are engaged.

+Also commenting on Dei Verbum, specifically paragraph 11 discussing Scripture's protection from error, Ronald D. Witherup, a Sulpician priest and biblical scholar, gives the following explanation:

+This affirmation of Dei Verbum, then, is more nuanced than some might think.
+This is not a blanket approval of literal inerrancy but acknowledgement of the lack of errors regarding the essentials for salvation.
+From a modern perspective, it is well known that the Bible contains some scientific and historical errors, but none of these endanger the faith of delimit the truth of the Scriptures.
+The fact is that God, as the ultimate author of Scripture, had to rely on the human authors....
+None of this in any way dilutes the truth of God's word.

-In a speech to German bishops during the Second Vatican Council, the future Pope Benedict XVI described inerrancy as referring to everything which scripture intended to affirm, but not necessarily in how it is expressed, saying:
+In a speech to German bishops during the Second Vatican Council, Joseph Ratzinger (the future Pope Benedict XVI) described inerrancy as referring to everything which scripture intended to affirm, but not necessarily in how it is expressed, saying:

-"It is not surprising that according to a practically irrefutable consensus of historians there definitely are mistakes and errors in the Bible in profane matters of no relevance for what Scripture properly intends to affirm."
+It is not surprising that according to a practically irrefutable consensus of historians there definitely are mistakes and errors in the Bible in profane matters of no relevance for what Scripture properly intends to affirm.